Txus5012/WFRP4e-Endeavours/README.md

 Activating Lustria endeavours will add "Between Adventures" endeavours and replace the "Travel" ones.

 ## Contributions
-Only the "Between adventures" endeavours from the Core module have journal links included, If you want to contribute and have Enemy in Shadows, Altdorf: Crown of the Empire, Up in Arms, Old World Bundle I and/or Winds of Magic Foundry modules, you can help me with the rest of the journal links.
+Only the endeavours from the Core Rulebook, Up in arms, Winds of Magic and Sea of Claws modules have journal links included.
+If you want to contribute and have Enemy in Shadows, Altdorf: Crown of the Empire and/or Old World Bundle I Foundry modules, you can help me with the rest of the journal links.

 Contact me in the issues tab.